Isogeny-based Group Signatures and Accountable Ring Signatures in QROM

-{\em Accountable ring signatures} (ARS), first proposed by Xu and Yung \cite{xu04}, provides the ``dynamic property for groups'' in a different aspect.
-ARS, while having a ``ring signature'' \cite{rivest2001how} within its name, can also be viewed as a variant of group signatures where groups are {\em fully dynamic} but {\em not authenticated}.
-In an ARS scheme, the manager no longer has any control over the group.
+\textbf{Group signatures and accountable ring signature} {\em Group signatures} (GS), first proposed in \cite{chaum91}, are signature schemes that permit signing for a {\em group} of players chosen by a prescribed {\em group manager}.
+Each player can generate publicly verifiable signatures on behalf of the group while keeping himself anonymous to everyone else except for the group manager.
+The group manager has the authority to {\em open}, i.e., to reveal the signer's identity from a signature with its {\em master secret key}.
+There have been numerous works devoted to group signatures.
+Many of them aimed to give refinements and extensions to the primitive \cite{CM98,BSZ05}.
+An important line of research on group signatures studies variants with {\em dynamic groups}.
+In contrast to the original formulation where only {\em static groups} are supported \cite{chaum91, bellare2003foundations}, a dynamic group signature scheme allows updating the group of players after setup.
+The notion of {\em partially dynamic} group signatures was formulated in \cite{BSZ05,KY06}, where parties can join a group but cannot be removed. {\em Accountable ring signatures} (ARS), first proposed in \cite{xu04}, provides the ``dynamic property for groups'' in a different aspect.
+While having ``ring signature'' \cite{rivest2001how} within its name, ARS can also be viewed as a variant of group signatures where groups are {\em fully dynamic} but {\em not authenticated}.
+In an ARS scheme, the manager no longer controls the group.